mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 I have chosen to use activity theory as a base for the the theoretical framework of this study and to supplement it with the technique of design-based research.
 I also  draw on the work of Rogoff [@rogoffObservingSocioculturalActivity1993; -@rogoffGuidedParticipationCultural1993] and the use of three planes of activity to analyse complex community actions.

-### Socio cultural research methods

 <!-- There are particular limitations in the kind of empirical research that characterises many studies involving. -->

 <!-- Many of these limitations involve research in to background cultures of participants and how they can be involved into making activities and a focus on creating and sustaining an authentic learning environment. -->
-In the literature review we explored sociocultural views on learning and development on learning in created cultures.

-The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.

-To do this I adopt a sociocultural approach and specifically design-based research.
-This section explores complementary methodologies of value before outlining key characteristics of design-based research which make it an attractive candidate for this study.

-This focus on the environment and context is in line with social and cultural lines of research.
-Socio-cultural research and perspectives can be broadly described as...

 Barab and Squire [@barab_design-based_2004]